ranaivo-it/me/posts/pandas-best-practice/index.md

 {{< /admonition >}}

-### 3. Generate data sample and rename column
+### 3. Generate data sample and rename columns
-Generating samples may help in some situations like conducting an experiment, for instance, testing algorithms, making visualization to better understand changes over your experiment, and so on.
+Generating synthetic sample may help us in some situation like conducting an experiment, for instance, testing algorithms, making visualization to better understand changes over your experiment, and so on.
 There are several ways of generating samples for any purpose but the following made use of Pandas and Numpy to make it simple.

 ```Python
 # Create a dataframe and rename columns